Fall is the time to give your house its annual check up before the holidays get here.

 No matter how well you take care of your home, the electrical system is prone to wear and tear over time.
 Regularly testing and evaluating the various switches, receptacles and breakers in your home’s electrical system can prevent a dangerous situation from occurring later on.

-You can use this detailed checklist as a guide.
-As you look around for things in your home that need to be fixed.
-Look for any problem that could have come over the past year.
+You can use this checklist as a guide.
+As you check around for things in your home that need to be fixed, look for any problem that could have occurred over the past year.
 Then make a repair list to keep up on maintenance in the coming months.
-Here is a list of electrical thing you should look for:
+Here is a basic list of electrical things you can look for:

-Check your trees, look around the house for any trees or tree branches that could be threatening to wiring around your home.
+Check your trees, and see where your overhead power lines come in.
+Look around the house for any trees or tree branches that could be threatening to wiring around your home.

-Look for loose outlet covers, receptacles, and loose boxes, which may have to be refastened to the studs while the power is turned off.
+Look for loose outlet covers, receptacles, and loose boxes.
+They may have to be refastened to the studs while the power is turned off.
 Test all of your GFCI outlets.
 You can take a lamp and plug it into each outlet and hit the test and reset buttons to see if it turns the light off and then back on again.

-You can go around with an electrical tester (or use the lamp again) and check all the outlets to make sure they are all working.
+You can go around with an electrical tester or voltmeter (or use the lamp again) and check all the outlets to make sure they are all working.

 Check all appliance and extension cords, particularly those that you do not use all the time, for any signs of wear.
 If a cord shows signs of wear at all you should throw it away.